 As previously stated, S.172 is a sledgehammer of a piece of legislation.
 Schedule 2 of the Road Traffic Offenders Act 1988 states that if you are convicted of this offence, you will be liable to;

 My Company has been Accused of Failing to Provide Driver Information

-The rules for companies accused of not providing a drivers identity are different to those for private vehicles….. please see here for company Section 172 information
+We have separate information covering the rules for companies accused of not providing a drivers identity are different to those for private vehicles….. please see here for company Section 172 information

 In conclusion, Section 172 offences can be successfully defended if you know precisely how to handle the situation.